Kingston-class coastal defence vessel: Design and description

 There were five main criteria for the design.
 The ships had to be built in Canada, they had to be inexpensive to build, they had to be operable by naval reservists, the design had to have role flexibility included, and they had to be inexpensive to operate.
 This was exemplified by the Royal Navy's River-class minesweeper which was operated by the Royal Navy Reserve.
 The design originally called for steel-hulled mine countermeasures vessels and training ships.
-The Kingston class were built to commercial standards to reduce costs with the exception of stability, maneuverability and the magazines which were constructed to naval standards.
-Their mixed construction is visible in their two square, separated funnels which were cheaper to manufacture, their poor seakeeping and large radar signature.
+The Kingston class was built to naval standards in stability and maneuverability, and in the magazines; but otherwise only to commercial standards, to reduce costs.
+The ships' mixed construction is visible in their two square, separated funnels, which were cheaper to manufacture, and their poor seakeeping and large radar signature.
 The vessels were re-designated MCDV from MM (General Mine Warfare Vessel) when two follow-on programmes of purely minesweeper/hunters were cancelled, denoting their mixed duties.

 The ships have a standard displacement of 772 t light and 979 t fully loaded.
 During sea trials, the vessels were found to be top heavy and a further 9 t of permanent ballast was added.
 The Kingston class measure 55.31 m long overall and 49 m between perpendiculars with a beam of 11.3 m and a draught of 3.42 m.
 The vessels have a maximum crew of 47, with crew sizes changing depending on the vessel's task.
 The crew is a mix of reservists and regular force personnel, with the regular force personnel assigned to engine room and electronics tasks.
 The Kingston class are equipped with Kelvin Hughes Nucleus S-band surface search radar.